-- If an energizer fails within 2 years of its date of purchase and we’re unable to resolve the malfunction over the phone, we will replace the module or unit at our cost.
+- If an energizer fails within 3 years of its date of purchase and we’re unable to resolve the malfunction, we will replace the module or unit at our cost.
 Your credit card will be charged for the replacement but you will receive full credit when the failed item is back at Premier.
 Your only cost is shipping the failed item to us.
-If the original energizer is over 2 years old, we will repair and/or replace it, but you pay for the repair cost and freight.
+If the original energizer is over 3 years old, we will repair and/or replace it, but you pay for the repair cost and freight.
 Note: Policy does not apply to failure due to abuse or neglect.
 Misuse and flood damage are not covered.
-Note: Batteries only have a 30 day warranty.
+Batteries have a 30 day warranty.

 - Free next-day shipment of warranty replacement energizers.
 A unit can be shipped by 2 p.m.
 Central Time to be received the next day.
 (Calls on Friday after 2 p.m. will ship Monday.)
 If you think your energizer has failed, call us at 800-282-6631.
 We’ll help you test your energizer to ensure that it has truly failed.
 This is important because 25% of the units we receive back work fine.
 The fence was at fault instead of the energizer.

 - Solar energizer packages.
 With larger energizers (over 1 joule), the panel, battery and energizer need to be correctly sized for each situation.
 We will do this for you at no cost if you call us.